SWRC-Modding/CT/README.md

     * Import Library: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $(ProjectDir)/lib/$(TargetName).lib

 In case you have an issue where the properties don't show up and there is just a blank gray area, you can fix it by installing .NET Framework 1.0.
+If you get an error during installation, follow the steps [in this article](https://techjourney.net/install-microsoft-net-framework-1-1-on-windows-10-8-7-vista-fix-regsvcs-exe-error/).

 #### Writing code
 Now that the project setup is out of the way, it's finally time to write some code.
 Open windows explorer and navigate to the folder